FauricioValencia/code-exercise/README.md

 Then the new entries should be added to the table,
 And I should be able to see the entries from both CSV files in the table,
 And when I refresh the page,
 Then I should still see the entries that I uploaded from both CSV files in the table.

+Notes: Please store the time and expense data in MongoDB via the Express server that we have setup.
+We setup a couple of example endpoints to just make sure that everything is wired together correctly.
+Please feel free to change is as you see fit.

 ## Users should be able to see the total dollar amount for entries